aaronparker/aaronparker.github.io/_posts/2023-04-09-support-frontline-workers-on-shared-virtual-desktops.md

 - In a Group Policy Object assigned to the organisational unit containing the target user accounts (or via loopback on the computer account OU), enable the **Enable startup boost** policy setting under **User Configuration / Policies / Administrative Templates / Microsoft Edge / Performance**
 - In Intune, create a device configuration profile using the Settings Catalog, and enable **Enable startup boost (User)** under **Microsoft Edge / Performance**.
 Assign the policy to an Azure AD user group

-This policy will cause several Microsoft Edge process to start at sign-in and the web apps will be created to be available soon after sign-in.
+This policy will cause several Microsoft Edge processes to start at sign-in and the web apps will be created to be available soon after sign-in.
 If you're concerned about CPU and RAM consumption, this may be a trade-off for an improved user experience.

 A successful authentication to Microsoft 365 / Azure AD is required for the Outlook web app to complete its configuration including the shortcut icon and registering as a mail handler.
 Authentication should occur after any instance of Edge is started and signed into.
 {:.note title="Important"}